pidge1014/SRD20.Path.V.1.5/Base Classes/Druid.md

 **Woodland Stride:** When moving through any natural terrain, it is never treated as difficult terrain.

 **Wild Shape:** At 4th level, a druid gains the ability to turn herself into any small or Medium [**animal**](https://www.d20pfsrd.com/bestiary/rules-for-monsters/creature-types#TOC-Animal) and back again once per day.
 Her options for new forms include all creatures with the [**animal**](https://www.d20pfsrd.com/bestiary/rules-for-monsters/creature-types#TOC-Animal) or plant type.
 This ability functions like the [**beast shape I**](https://www.d20pfsrd.com/magic/all-spells/b/beast-shape) spell or plant shape 1, except as noted here.
 The effect lasts for 1 hour per druid level, or until she changes back.
 Changing form (to [**animal**](https://www.d20pfsrd.com/bestiary/rules-for-monsters/creature-types#TOC-Animal) or back) is a standard action and doesn’t provoke an attack of opportunity.
-The form chosen must be that of an animal the druid is familiar with.
+The form chosen must be that of an animal the druid is familiar with.<br/>
 A druid loses her ability to speak while in [animal](https://www.d20pfsrd.com/bestiary/rules-for-monsters/creature-types#TOC-Animal) form because she is limited to the sounds that a normal, untrained animal can make, but she can communicate normally with other animals of the same general grouping as her new form.
-(The normal sound a wild parrot makes is a squawk, so changing to this form does not permit speech.)
+(The normal sound a wild parrot makes is a squawk, so changing to this form does not permit speech.)<br/>

-A druid can use this ability an additional time per day at 6th level and every two levels thereafter
+A druid can use this ability an additional time per day at 6th level and every two levels thereafter<br/>
 At 7th level, a druid may shapeshift into an animal one step different from its own and the version of beast and plant shape increase by one.
 Both of these again increase by one at 13th level and every three levels thereafter.

 **Resist Nature's Lure:**  At 5th level, a druid gains a +3 bonus vs spells and spell like abilities cast by creatures of the fey sub-type.
 This bonus also applies to all spells that target plants, such as entangle.
 This increases by +3 every 6 levels thereafter.